Exabyte-io/documentation/docs/getting-started/run-first-simulation.md

 ## Open Job Designer

-Start by clicking "Create Job" link in the left-hand sidebar to open the "Job Designer" page where you can.
+Start by clicking "Create Job" link in the left-hand sidebar to open the "Job Designer" page where you can:

 - Choose a previously created material
 - Choose and adjust a simulation Workflow